 The concept of the Limited Liability Partnership (LLP) was introduced in India in 2008.
-An LLP has the characteristics of both the partnership firm and company.
-The Limited liability Partnership Act, 2008 regulates the LLP in India.
+The Limited Liability Partnership Act, 2008 regulates the LLPs in India.
 Minimum two partners are required to incorporate an LLP.
 However, there is no upper limit on the maximum number of partners of an LLP.

-Among the partners, there should be a minimum of two designated partners who shall be individuals, and at least one of them should be resident in India.
+Among the partners, there should be a minimum of two designated partners who must be natural persons, and at least one of them should be resident in India.
 The rights and duties of designated partners are governed by the LLP agreement.
 They are directly responsible for the compliance of all the provisions of the LLP Act, 2008 and provisions specified in the LLP agreement.

 An LLP has a separate legal entity, just like companies.
 The LLP is distinct from its partners.
 An LLP can sue and be sued in its own name.
 The contracts are signed in the name of the LLP, which helps to gain the trust of various stakeholders and gives the customers and suppliers a sense of confidence in the business.